 ONE SIMPLE SHIFT TOWARD STILLNESS

-Many of us are curious about the concept of meditation, but we often feel we’re not cut out for something so passive or woo-woo.
+Many of us are curious about the concept of meditation, but we often feel we’re not cut out for something so passive.
 In fact, the most common reason I hear for why people can’t or don’t engage in meditation is because it “sounds pointless.”
-This misconception is often based on a the idea that meditation has no real benefits unless you’re naturally calm and good at sitting still.
+This misconception is often based on the idea that meditation has no real benefits unless you’re naturally calm and good at sitting still.
 People also assume meditation means having no thoughts, and knowing how to enter a deep state.
 That would indeed seem difficult for any of us who aren’t monks living in the mountains.
 Fortunately none of these principles is necessary for meditation.

 In meditation we usually choose an anchor, such as our breath.
 Each time a thought arises, we learn to release it and come back to the anchor.
 As we notice the thought arising, we can tag it, deeming it a “thought,” and releasing it.
-This is meditation; the intention of quieting the mind, without judgement, with curiosity, and with compassion.
+This is meditation; the ongoing process of quieting the mind, without judgement, with curiosity, and with compassion.
 Self compassion is an important quality of meditation.
 Go easy on yourself as you meditate.

 Meditation is always a practice, and never a perfection.
 For this reason, meditation is beneficial for everyone.
 The most daunting meditation is likely the first.
 The battle is getting your tush on the cush (meditation pillow.)
 Once you’ve meditated even one time, you’ve begun the practice.
 You cannot fail at meditating.
 You can only fail to try.
 If you’re ready to start, try a meditation app like Insight Timer or Headspace or join me in this short video INTRO TO MEDITATION WITH BODY SCAN.